Overhead & Profit: When Your Claim Should Include O&P

 The Bottom Line on O&P

 Overhead and Profit is owed whenever a general contractor is reasonably likely to be involved in your repairs.
-The three-trade rule that carriers cite has no legal basis — it is an industry invention.
+The three-trade rule that carriers cite as a ceiling has no legal basis as a ceiling — it is industry shorthand for a legal standard, not a cap on recovery.
 Supervision is a separate line item, not part of general O&P. If your estimate excludes O&P on a multi-trade repair, you are being underpaid, and you have every right to push back.

 How O&P Is Calculated